web-widget/web-widget/README.md

 🌟 A revolutionary meta-framework that seamlessly integrates multiple frontend technologies with unprecedented simplicity.

 Break free from technology stack lock-in while maintaining elegant simplicity.
-Experience the power of running React, Vue, and other frameworks together with ease.
+Run React, Vue, Preact, Solid, Svelte, Lit, Web Components, and HTML templates together with ease.

 > ⚠️ **Preview Release**: This project is currently in preview stage with API subject to changes.
 Some features mentioned may be under development.